Lead Generation for AI Consultants: How One Link Replaces Cold Outreach With Half the Effort

 Every consultant I know has considered running paid ads to their assessment.
 It sounds logical.
 Spend money, get leads, close deals.

-But here's what actually happens when you try.
+But here's what actually happens when you try to allocate ad budget without baseline data.

-You can't justify the budget because you have no data.
+You can't justify the spend because you have no numbers.
 You don't know what a lead costs.
 You don't know how many assessment completions turn into calls.
 You don't know how many calls turn into signed engagements.
-Every dollar spent feels like a guess because it is one.
+Every dollar you put into paid ads without conversion data is a guess, and it's a guess that compounds in the wrong direction.

-One of our beta users, Gregor, specifically asked about running paid ads to his assessment lead magnet.
-We had to tell him straight: we didn't have ad conversion data yet either.
-Nobody did.
-The category is too new.
+One advisor I was working with, Gregor, specifically asked about running paid ads to his assessment link.
+I had to be straight with him: there was no ad conversion data yet.
+Nobody had it.
+The category is too new for anyone to have reliable benchmarks.

-Here's the move.
-Share the link organically first.
+The move is straightforward: share the link organically first.
 LinkedIn posts, DMs, email signatures, community discussions.
 No budget required.
-Leads come in.
-You watch who completes the assessment.
-You track who books a call.
-You measure who converts.

-After 30-60 days of organic sharing, you have real numbers.
+After 30-60 days of consistent organic sharing, you have real numbers.
 Maybe 20 clicks produces 8 completions, 3 calls, and 1 engagement.
 Now you know your actual cost-per-acquisition target.
-Now you can allocate ad budget with data, not hope.
+Your lead dashboard shows completions per channel, readiness scores, answers, and contact information for every prospect who clicked through.

 Running paid ads without that conversion data is what burns budgets.
-The link gives you the data first.
+The link gives you the data first, then lets you decide whether ads are worth the spend.

 The Spray-and-Pray Trap (And How I Got Out of It)